 June 26, 2019 7:00PM

-Join the Physiotherapy Association of British Columbia (PABC) and Pain BC for a free webinar to discuss how physiotherapy and somatic psychotherapy services can be successfully integrated to treat people living with persistent pain.
+in this webinar, the Physiotherapy Association of British Columbia (PABC) and Pain BC discuss how physiotherapy and somatic psychotherapy services can be successfully integrated to treat people living with persistent pain.

 Anniken Chadwick is a Registered Physiotherapist and Integrative Body Psychotherapy (IBP) Allied Professional.
 Her clinic, “The Cheerful Pelvis”, was founded in Vancouver and she also practices on the Sunshine Coast.
 The Cheerful Pelvis treats male and female pelvic conditions, with a strong focus on a biopsychosocial approach informed by Anniken’s IBP training.
 Anniken found a high prevalence of birth, sexual and medical trauma as well as chronic pain in her pelvic floor population.
 She sought education in the somatic psychotherapy world to help her with these complex patients.
 Her subsequent personal and professional journey of self inquiry has greatly enhanced her relational skills, aka her therapeutic alliance with patients.
 This has given her huge confidence and much greater success in treating clients with trauma and emotional issues affecting their physical functioning and recovery.